-One of the major ways a custom operating system could be considered safe is in how it is shielded from attacks.
+One of the major ways a custom operating system could be considered safe or otherwise is in how it is shielded from attacks.
 As technology grows and expands, so too do the capabilities of malicious actors to try to hack, attack, brick, or otherwise compromise your devices.
 Sometimes, they can compromise other parts of your life besides just messing with your electronics.

 Still, if you’re using a custom OS,it can make it more difficult for malefactors to get access to or compromise your device.
 Depending on which custom OS you are using, you could be one of a select few people operating it.

 It is a good idea to read up on the custom system that interests you and learn all you can about it.
-Even then, it is best to download a custom OS only from trusted sources or those rated highly from within communities that develop, share, and discuss them.
+Even then, it is best to download a custom OS only from trusted sources or those rated highly from knowledgeable communities that develop, share, and discuss them.

-Although there is little risk of anything malicious coming with your custom OS, downloading and installing one without knowing how it might interact with your device could cause huge problems in performance or functionality, and it might be hard to get your device back to normal afterwards.
+Although there is little risk of anything malicious coming with your custom OS, downloading and installing one without knowing how it might interact with your device could cause huge problems in performance or functionality, and it might be hard to get your device back to normal afterward.

 Some operating systems may not play well with your device, and you should be aware of that before installing anything.
 Always keep a backup handy, and get custom OS builds from sources that you trust.

-1. Better privacy.
+1. Better privacy

 Although this can be highly dependent, many custom builds do not necessarily need as much personal data from you as some of the standard operating systems.

-2. Faster updating.
+2. Faster updating

 3. More flexibility